-The Student Health Service provides referrals at the student's expense to medical specialties in the community.
+The Student Health Service uses the student's insurance to provide referrals to medical specialties in the community.

 The Student Health Service is available as your initial source of health care during your student years.
 There may, however, be a time when surgery, more extensive medical treatment, hospitalization, or emergency care is needed.
 An optional insurance policy, available to all students, is designed to provide backup benefits for some of the services not offered at the Student Health Service.
 Although this coverage is provided by an independent firm, applications and claim forms are available at the Student Health Service.

 This site is not meant to replace the advice of a health care professional.
 You should not rely on any information on these pages, or information generated for you by this site, to replace consultations with qualified professionals regarding your own specific situation.